NathanHandley/EQWOWConverter/README.md

 - Install the "mod-everquest" mod into AzerothCore (https://github.com/NathanHandley/mod-everquest)
 - Installed unpatched client of the EverQuest Trilogy
 - Installed 3.3.5a WoW client, US version (which must be patched to not check for MD5 signatures, similar to other modded projects)
 - If you want armor textures, install a texture pack.
-A human one can be found here: https://github.com/NathanHandley/EQWOWConverter-HumTexturePack
+One can be found here: https://github.com/NathanHandley/EQWOWConverter-HumTexturePack

 # Instructions
 1. Set the configuration values in Configuration.cs within the first two sections ("Paths and Files" and "Deployment Rules", at the top)